 Hack and Slash

 As fans of both franchises surely know, Devil May Cry originally started as Resident Evil 4.
-Ultimately, Hideki Kamiya’s team took the project in too different of a direction to pass as another entry in the horror series, leading to the creation of 2001’s Devil May Cry.
+Ultimately, Hideki Kamiya’s team took the project in too different a direction to pass as another entry in the horror series, leading to the creation of 2001’s Devil May Cry.

 Vergil and Dante